A safe place to sleep

 - They have breakfast/wash/shower and are ready for the day.

 - They are given a bus pass so they can travel to appointments.

 - Supported by staff and other agencies we get them into new accommodation and move on to the next part of their journey.

 “If it wasn’t for Sleepsafe I would have ended my life.”

 Impact of Sleepsafe

-It is the only project like it in Dorset and last winter Sleepsafe involved 25 Churches 344 volunteers providing 1500 meals over 5 months helping 48 guests get off our streets!
+It is the only project like it in Dorset and from 2018 -19, Sleepsafe involved 25 Churches and 344 volunteers, providing 1500 meals over 5 months and helping 48 guests get off our streets!